clEsperanto/clesperanto-doc/docs/clic/install.rst

 Troubleshooting
 ---------------

-If you encounter issues during the build or test process that you cannot resolve or consider them bugs, please report them on the `GitHub Issues page <https://github.com/clEsperanto/CLIc/issues>`__.
+If you encounter issues during the build or test process, please report them on the `GitHub Issues page <https://github.com/clEsperanto/CLIc/issues>`__.